 Perpetrators of social abuse prevent a person from spending time with family and friends, and participating in social activities.
-By isolating a woman from her support networks, the perpetrator is attempting to assert power and control over her.
+By isolating them from their support networks, the perpetrator is attempting to assert power and control.

-Without a network of friends and family to support her, a woman can find it very difficult to leave an abusive relationship.
+Without a network of friends and family for support, a person can find it very difficult to leave an abusive relationship.

 Signs of social abuse

 - deciding which friends and family members your partner can talk to and spend time with

 - continuously criticising your partner’s friends and family